This article has been updated since its original publication date.

 The FDA has an established policy that allows companies 15 days to respond in writing to the FDA after issuance of a 483 observation.
 More specifically, the written response must be received in the allotted time span if the company wishes to have their comments considered while the FDA is deciding to issue a warning letter or not.

-While the majority of 483 observations do not result in subsequent issuance of warning letters, it is still critical to respond to the observation promptly and accurately.
+While most 483 observations do not result in subsequent issuance of warning letters, it is still critical to respond to the observation promptly and accurately.
 The response submitted to the FDA should indicate that rapid and voluntary correction(s) of the issue(s) cited in the 483 are being addressed.
-The response should contain sufficient details that point to a remediation plan that includes, but is not limited to, a timeline, responsible individuals and departments, identification of other necessary resources, the identification of relevant documents, and what is considered to be the preventive action that would preclude recurrence of the problem.
+The response should contain sufficient details that point to a remediation plan that includes, but is not limited to, a timeline, responsible individuals and departments, identification of other necessary resources, the identification of relevant documents, and what is considered as the preventive action to preclude recurrence of the problem.

-The objective of the written response is to signal to the FDA that the company takes the observation seriously and to provide a level of assurance that the issue(s) will be corrected rapidly.
-If the FDA perceives that the company is taking prompt and reasonable steps that are likely to be effective, they may rationalize that a warning letter is not necessary or required.
-Therefore, an accurate, well written and thoughtful response is in the company's best interests as the primary consequences of a warning letter are the bad publicity (the FDA's web site posts all warning letters issued), and the time and expense to take the necessary corrective actions, and to deal with the FDA.
+The written 483 response's objective is to signal to the FDA that the company takes the observation seriously and to provide assurance that the issue(s) will be corrected rapidly.
+If the FDA perceives that the company is taking prompt and reasonable steps that are likely to be effective, they may rationalize that a 483 warning letter is not necessary or required.
+Therefore, an accurate, professionally written and thoughtful response is in the company's best interests as the primary consequences of a warning letter are the bad publicity (the FDA's website posts all warning letters issued), and the time and expense to take the necessary corrective actions, and to deal with the FDA.

-Of course, it is critical to follow-through on the commitments made in the response letter.
+Of course, it is critical to follow through on the commitments made in the 483 response letter.
 To be sure, the FDA will follow-up on the observation in subsequent inspections.
-Given that the GMP regulations can be summarized as a quality management system policy of "saying what you do and doing what you say”, be sure to verify the latter when it comes to addressing any 483 observations.
+Given that the GMP regulations can be summarized as a quality management system policy of "saying what you do and doing what you say," be sure to verify the latter when it comes to addressing any 483 observations.